Daejee/InvestorConnector/replit.md

 - June 18, 2025.
 Enhanced investor table to display fund information and N/A ownership status
 - June 18, 2025.
 Implemented complete edit functionality for investors with PATCH API route
 - June 18, 2025.
 Fixed table layout to ensure action buttons are fully visible with proper column spacing
+- June 19, 2025.
+Optimized main layout spacing by reducing left margin from ml-64 to ml-28 for tighter content alignment
 ```

 ## User Preferences